iag-geo/concord/README.md

     1. Edit the file path, schema name & table owner in `00_import_concordance_file.sql` in the [postgres-scripts](/postgres-scripts) folder
     2. Run the SQL script to import the file

-#### 2. Run Python Script
+#### 2. Run the Python Script

 This requires a knowledge of Python, Postgres & pg_restore.
 The Python script doesn't currently take any arguments; input parameters are hardcoded and require edits to change.

 If the boundary combination you want isn't in the default concordance file and running the script is too hard - raise an [issue](https://github.com/iag-geo/concord/issues) and we should be able to generate it fo you; noting you shouldn't convert data to a smaller boundary due to the increase in data errors.

-It only needs to be done for 3 reasons:
+Running the script yourself only needs to be done for 3 reasons:
 1. The boundary from/to combination you need isn't in the standard [concordances file](https://minus34.com/opendata/geoscape-202202/boundary_concordance.csv)
 2. We've been too lazy to update the concordances file with the latest boundary data from the ABS and/or Geoscape
-3. You have a license of [Geoscape Buildings](https://geoscape.com.auhttps://minus34.com/opendata/geoscape-202202/boundary_concordance.csv/buildings/) or [Geoscape Land Parcels](https://geoscape.com.auhttps://minus34.com/opendata/geoscape-202202/boundary_concordance.csv/land-parcels/) and want to use the _planning zone_ data in those product to:
+3. You have a license of [Geoscape Buildings](https://geoscape.com.auhttps://minus34.com/opendata/geoscape-202202/boundary_concordance.csv/buildings/) or [Geoscape Land Parcels](https://geoscape.com.auhttps://minus34.com/opendata/geoscape-202202/boundary_concordance.csv/land-parcels/) and want to use the _planning zone_ data in those products to:
     1. Use a more accurate list of residential addresses to determine the data apportionment percentages (see note below); or
     2. Use a different set of addresses to apportion your data; e.g. industrial or commercial addresses